 ✥ ✥ ✥

-Without deep understanding of Scrum theory and its principles it is very hard for an organization to succeed with Scrum to create the most valuable product.
+Without deep understanding of Scrum theory and its principles it is challenging for an organization to create the most valuable product using Scrum.
 And although an organization may understand how well it is performing, it doesn’t always know how to improve.
 When we see ourselves accurately, it is sometimes clear what we can do to improve.
-But often it is hard to see what the problems could be if you are part of the problem yourself, a person with a detached view can make us aware of our own blocking behaviors and thinking, so that we can then decide to do something about them.
+But often it is hard to see what the problems could be if you are part of the problem yourself.
+A person with a detached view can make us aware of our own blocking behaviors and thinking, so that we can decide to do something about them.

 Teams adopt Scrum as a kaizen to improve quality, interval, and throughput.
 Scrum works because of an extensive, powerful, and profound system of principles, theories, values, and foundations that combine in complex ways to support complex development.
 “Articulated Scrum” — the level of artifacts, roles and events at which a typical practitioner usually understands Scrum — are only a caricature of richer underlying principles.
-These richer principles are rarely understood but are fundamental to success with Scrum.
+Team members rarely understand these richer principles, or may simply be inattentive to them, but they are fundamental to success with Scrum.

 Removing organizational impediments, facilitating arguments, organizing group events and courses, keeping the library current, bringing career opportunities to the group — all of these are activities of a healthy team.
 Some of this work responds to inputs from outside the Scrum Team about shortcomings in meeting stakeholder expectations; some are opportunistic chances to improve from within.
 Many of these activities are time-consuming “distractions” that neither the Product Owner nor the Development Team are eager to add to their responsibilities.
 So these tasks often fall to other roles like clerks and managers.
 Managers bring with them a mantle of control, and a traditional clerk responds to the control and direction of the team member requesting some service.
 In both cases, it entangles those involved in the activity with the other role, and dilutes individual autonomy in bringing such work to completion.

 There are deeper structural problems that owe to the focus that the Product Owner and Developer roles respectively bring to their jobs.
-While being focused on ROI or on completing a Sprint, it’s easy to lose sight of the larger picture.
-It becomes difficult for individuals to separate their own interests from those of the team, or of product development as a whole.
+While focusing on delivering the most value or reaching a specific Sprint Goal or on completing a Sprint, it’s easy to lose sight of the larger picture.
+It becomes difficult for individuals to separate their own interests from those of the team, or those of product development as a whole.

 One of the common casualties of this myopia is the process.
 The Japanese roots of Scrum tell us: “build the right process and you’ll build the right product.”
-Yet if you are focused on the product, whether from a business strategy or development perspective, it’s easy to forget the rigor and attention that process improvement deserves.
-It takes a lot of discipline for a team to police itself instead of rationalizing away agreed process standards.
-For example, a Development Team may see no immediate consequences from omitting compliance to a couple of minor development standards, or skipping a couple of tests, or of letting that one minor defect reach the market.
+Yet if you focus exclusively on the product, whether from a business strategy or development perspective, it’s easy to forget the rigor and attention that process improvement deserves.
+It takes discipline for a team to police itself instead of rationalizing away agreed process standards.
+For example, a Development Team may see no immediate consequences from failing to comply with a couple of minor development standards, or from skipping a couple of tests, or from letting that one minor defect reach the market.
 A Product Owner may interrupt development to impose his or her will just this once.
-The team might be so myopic as to never have taken the initiative to learn Scrum or to make any investment at all in process issues.
+The team might be so myopic as to never take the initiative to deepen their Scrum knowledge or to invest any time at all in process improvement.
 Such conduct might be in line with the usual responsibilities one can rationalize for these roles, but it can be destructive in the long term.

 It’s easy for an ingrown team to take ownership of its accomplishment and to not wait to react to consequences.
 When implementation is done, it takes patience to wait for testing; when testing is done, it takes time to wait for market feedback.
 Even if the team has put feedback loops in place it’s too easy to be lulled into a sense of complacency if the feedback is constant.
 “The quality is O.K.; our defect backlog hasn’t changed from 2,000 defects for 18 months.”
 If each role is focused on its own job — e.g., of setting product direction or delivering what was asked — it may receive no other feedback about product quality.